How to apply for a private student loan

 • You can ask friends and family about who they’ve used for private student loans.

 Once you have some options, go online and compare what each lender has to offer.
-A spreadsheet can help you keep track of different loan features.
-Here are some things to note:
+A spreadsheet (don’t worry, just a basic one!) can help you keep track of different loan features.
+Here are some things you won’t want to miss:

 • Is there a choice of repayment options (i.e., making payments while you’re in school vs waiting until you leave school)?